Lysa TerKeurst: When Emotions Become Unglued

 CBN.com Senior Producer

-CBN.com - Unglued, celebrated author Lysa TerKeurst's new book, debuted at No. 8 on The New York Times bestseller list last week.
-A new Christian living book, Unglued seeks to encourage believers to make "wise choices in the midst of raw emotions".
+CBN.com - Celebrated author Lysa TerKeurst's best-selling book, Unglued, seeks to encourage believers to make "wise choices in the midst of raw emotions".

-Recently, Lysa TerKeurst spoke with CBN.com about this new book, specifically about how emotions play a role in our lives, how God feels about them and how we can be wise about how we react to trying situations and relationships in our lives.
+In an interview with CBN.com, TerKeurst spoke about how emotions play a role in our lives, how God feels about them and how we can be wise about how we react to trying situations and relationships.
 Here are excerpts from that conversation:

 Why do you think God gave us emotions?